DaveedValencia/aifds/docs/schemas/README.md

 ## Available Schemas

-- `schemas/ecommerce/homepage.profile.json` – Ensures the root page publishes compliant Organization, WebSite, and WebPage nodes with trust, navigation, and search signals.
+- `schemas/ecommerce/homepage.profile.json` – Ensures the root page publishes compliant Organization, WebSite, and WebPage nodes with trust, navigation, primary-entity, and search signals.
+Ship SVG logos with a raster or `thumbnailUrl` fallback and include address + hours when the publisher is a `LocalBusiness`.
 - `examples/ecommerce/homepage.min.json` – Minimal JSON-LD payload that passes the homepage profile.

 ## Usage